-American Airlines pilots oppose Congressional extension for Boeing, demand upgrade
+American Airlines pilots oppose congressional extension for Boeing, demand upgrade

 The APA position appears heavily influenced by the two 737 MAX crashes that killed 346 people in 2018 and 2019.
 On those flights, the crews were clearly confused by the series of distracting and conflicting alerts triggered by a faulty sensor and couldn’t understand what was happening.

-“Boeing needs to proceed with installing modern crew alerting systems on these aircraft to mitigate pilot startle-effect and confusion during complex, compound system malfunctions,” he said.
+“Boeing needs to proceed with installing modern crew-alerting systems on these aircraft to mitigate pilot startle effect and confusion during complex, compound system malfunctions,” he said.

 “Once these systems are installed and pilots have been properly trained on them, our crews will be better able to identify system failures and prioritize corrective actions that could save lives,” Sicher added.
 “Doing so will also help Boeing to continue rebuilding public trust.”

-The APA statement comes two days after the the FAA detailed in a letter to the Senate that Boeing won’t be able to certify the MAX 10 before next summer, making an extension of the legislative deadline essential to avoid a redesign of the cockpit systems.
+The APA statement comes two days after the FAA detailed in a letter to the Senate that Boeing won’t be able to certify the MAX 10 before next summer, making an extension of the legislative deadline essential to avoid a redesign of the cockpit systems.

-“With regard to the 737-10, Boeing’s current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023,” FAA Administrator Billy Nolen wrote in response to a question from U.S. Sen. Roger Wicker, R – Miss., according to a report by Reuters.
+“With regard to the 737-10, Boeing’s current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023,” FAA Administrator Billy Nolen wrote in response to a question from U.S. Sen. Roger Wicker, R-Miss., according to a report by Reuters.

 An earlier FAA letter had informed Boeing that the MAX 7 would also not meet the deadline on its current schedule.